How to Shoot Real Estate Video That Attracts More Buyers

 3. Pre-Production Planning

 A well-planned shoot improves efficiency and ensures all key property features are captured.
-A detailed shot list helps stay organized and cover essential angles.
+A detailed real estate video shot list helps stay organized and cover essential angles.

 Preparing the property in advance sets clear expectations for homeowners.
 A pre-shoot checklist includes decluttering, staging, and ensuring proper lighting.
 Clearing outdoor spaces and coordinating access details streamline the process.
 Simple steps like hiding personal items or moving cars from the driveway enhance video quality.